 Perfectionism is a common trait that causes distress.
 We will look at ways to work through your feelings of insecurity to help you gain more self-confidence.
 And we will identify models of self-care that embody self-compassion.
 Most importantly, you will find a safe and confidential space to speak your truth and be heard and validated.

 I FEEL A BIT BETTER TODAY THEN I DID YESTERDAY.
 MAYBE I CAN DO THIS ON MY OWN.

 I completely get that starting therapy is a difficult decision and that talking with someone you do not know can feel very vulnerable.
 But what we know about clinical depression and anxiety is that it generally does not just go away on its own.
 You may feel better one day, then terrible the next.
 Depression is also episodic.
 So if you made it out of one episode, you may still have another.
-Therapy can help you reframe certain thought patterns that contribute to depression so that future episodes are less likely to occur or less severe.
+Therapy can help you reframe certain thought patterns that contribute to depression so that future episodes are less severe or less likely to occur.

 I AM ON A TIGHT STUDENT BUDGET.

 Your student health plan allows you to see therapists outside of Princeton's Counseling and Psychological Services (CPS) who are a part of the Exclusive Provider Network (EPN).
 I am a participating provider with EPN so your cost for sessions are very low – you just pay your copay.

 Time is indeed precious, and we all need more hours in the day.
 But chances are that your depression or anxiety is making certain parts of your life very difficult.
 I keep sessions focused on solutions and coping strategies so that you can leave feeling like you have accomplished something from our time together.
 Flexible scheduling is available throughout the day and varied lengths of appointments (30 minutes, 45 minutes or 1 hour).

 I also offer online therapy -- available anytime, anywhere -- with your convenience in mind.